mmikowski/mmikowski.github.io/_posts/2015-12-29-ksysguard-config.md

 ---
 layout: post
-title: Using KSysGuard to monitor just about anything
+title: Using KSysGuard
 ---
-*The all-in-one system monitor tool for KDE*
+*System monitor tool for KDE*

 ### Overview

-**KSysGuard** is a very flexible tool that ships with the KDE 5<sup id="a1">[\*](#f1)</sup> desktop for monitoring and managing your workstation and I highly recommend it.
+**KSysGuard** is a very flexible tool that ships with the KDE 5<sup id="a1">[\*](#f1)</sup> desktop for monitoring and managing your workstation using available sensors.

-This post intends to replace the already-very-gentle learning curve with a very-*very*-gentle "just look at the pictures, *man*!" guide.
-I will walk you through opening KSysGuard and adding a new monitoring tab as I recently did to monitor my CPU and GPU temperatures laptop system.
+This post intends to replace the already-very-gentle learning curve with a "just look at the pictures, man!" guide.
+I will walk you through adding a new monitoring tab as I recently did to monitor my CPU and GPU temperatures on my laptop.

 ### The use-case

 Recently I bought a new [System76 laptop][2] for development work.
-And while it does a great job as a mobile development lab, it also has caught the attention and admiration of both [Gabe Newell's][3] closest friend and advisor - my 9-year-old son - and my 17-year-old nephew.
+And while it does a great job as a mobile development workstation, it also has caught the attention and admiration of both [Gabe Newell's][3] closest friend and advisor - my 9-year-old son - and my 17-year-old nephew.
 The interest may be due to the 100% sRGB IPS panel, GSYNC, the Nvidia GTX 970M